pidoxy/Zuri-tasks/README.md

-# Responsiveness and Media Queries
+#  Introduction to Javascript Task

-   Build a single-page responsive registration form using the design.
+      Write a javascript code that prints out your name, height, and country on the screen